ssuoheimo/GloVe/README.md

 Software, hardware, bill of materials, build documentation for sensor and microcontroller system.

 Simo Suoheimo
-MusiGlove
+### MusiGlove
-A new musical instrument for vocalists and live performers
+A novel musical instrument for vocalists and live performers

 7th December 2022

-Table of Contents

-Table of Contents 2
+### Table of Contents

 Overview 3

 Project Plan and Design 3

+Goals 3

-Goals 3 Design and Sketching Phase 3 Bill of Materials 6 Software implementation with PD 7
+Design and Sketching Phase 3

+Bill of Materials 6'

+Software implementation with PD 7

 Bela & Pure Data 7

-Inputs from interface, Chordifyer with Sigmund pitch analyzer object, Osc’s and phasors 8 Vocal pitch-following FM Synth with chords and chorus 9 Reverb 10
+Inputs from interface, Chordifyer with Sigmund pitch analyzer object, Osc’s and phasors 8

+Vocal pitch-following FM Synth with chords and chorus 9

+Reverb 10

-Hardware implementation and construction the instrument 11 Electronics and Glove Design 11 Flex Sensors 13 Playing the MusiGlove and Lessons Learned 15
+Hardware implementation and construction the instrument 11

+Electronics and Glove Design 11 Flex Sensors 13

+Playing the MusiGlove and Lessons Learned 15

 Design Principles: Simplicity reigns supreme 15

-The value of testing code and sensors in small batches is immense and makes it easier to focus on the right features 15 New electronic instruments can be fun and intuitive when they are designed around the performers’ natural movement 16
+The value of testing code and sensors in small batches is immense and makes it easier to focus on the right features 15

+New electronic instruments can be fun and intuitive when they are designed around the performers’ natural movement 16

 ## Overview